TIBCOSoftware/snappydata/docs/monitoring/metrics.md

 	*	Cluster and node status
 	*	Cluster and node uptime/downtime
+	*	Member Statistics
+	*	Table Statistics

 *	**Performance Metrics**</br>
 	This type of metric provides insights into system performance.

 	Examples:

-    *	Throughput measured as transactions per second / Queries served per hour (TPS/ QpH)
-    *	The total number of queries served
-    *	Number of jobs running/completed
     *	Resource usage for system-level resources such as CPU, memory, disk, and network.
     *	Resource usage for ComputeDB application/component resources such as heap or off-heap memory and their percentage utilization etc.

 ## Enabling the Sinks for Metrics collection

-If  you want to publish the TIBCO ComputeDB metrics in any of the sinks, you must enable these sinks in the **metrics.properties** file, which is located in the **conf** folder of the TIBCO ComputeDB installation directory.
+If you want to publish the TIBCO ComputeDB metrics using any of the sinks, you must enable these sinks in the **metrics.properties** file, which is located in the **conf** folder of the TIBCO ComputeDB installation directory.

 To enable a sink, do the following: